André Ventura: Member of the Assembly of the Republic

 André Ventura was elected a member of the Assembly of the Republic for the Lisbon constituency in the 2019 Portuguese legislative election.
 He claims to be "the voice of common people" and an "anti-system politician".
 In September 2020, he presented a proposal to decrease the number of deputies from 230 to 100, which was ruled unconstitutional by the Committee on Constitutional Affairs, Rights, Freedoms and Guarantees.
 In November, he renounces these proposals to accompany the PSD.
 In January 2020, he proposed a 5 to 7.5% decrease in Members' salaries.

 He provoked an outcry in Parliament in January 2020 by proposing that Joacine Katar Moreira, an Assembly member born in Guinea Bissau who said that museum items from Portugal's former colonies be returned, be similarly "returned to her country of origin".
 At the 2020 convention of the Chega party, he passed a motion at the party's 2020 convention calling for the removal of ovaries from women who have abortions.
 Facing protests, he then called for the motion to be dropped.

 Ventura was present at a Zero Movement protest in front of the Assembly.
 The Zero Movement is an unofficial police union that has been accused of political links to Ventura's party.
 The only politician to speak, he did so allegedly without an invitation from union leaders.
 He received a shower of applause.

-In November 2020, he was fined more than €400 for discrimination against gypsy communities.
+In November 2020, he was fined more than €400 for discrimination against romani communities.
 In December of the same year, he was ordered to pay €3,370 for ethnic discrimination in the form of harassment.
 Ventura, later in a press conference at the Assembly of the Republic, stated that he would not pay the fine: "to limit the freedom of expression of a citizen, a deputy of the nation and a political leader".

 Ventura criticised the Minister of Justice, Francisca Van Dunem, for the release of prisoners to ease COVID-19 transmissions, saying that the measure was an "infamy".

 Ventura criticised the state of emergency decree of 17 December 2020, saying: "This is not really a state of emergency.
 It is a state of chaos over a state of chaos, which is destroying the lives of the Portuguese people without planning, that the only thing they have to give to the country is a Director of Health who says to have breakfast at Christmas and [this] will solve your problems."On 22 December 2020, Ventura requested the temporary suspension of his term in the Assembly to run in the 2021 Portuguese presidential election but this suspension was prevented by the Parliament on 29 December.
-On 31 December, after the decision of the majority of the parliamentary groups not to authorise the suspension of mandate, Ventura advanced with a subpoena against the Assembly of the Republic and Ferro Rodrigues, the Speaker, in the Supreme Administrative Court.
+On 31 December, after the decision of the majority of the parliamentary groups not to authorise the suspension of mandate, Ventura advanced with a subpoena against the Assembly of the Republic and Ferro Rodrigues, the Speaker of the Assembly of the Republic, in the Supreme Administrative Court of Portugal.